 If you are using a laptop, you will inevitably need an external hard drive to store all your photos.
 I love the speed and reliability of solid-state drives, but they are generally very cost prohibitive for the amount of data photographers need.
 On top of the 1TB of data I have on my laptop, I have about 5TB (and growing) on my external Pegasus RAID drive.
 That means spinning hard drives are a must, and RAID is the only sensible option to store master data on hard drives.
 RAID combines multiple hard drives to offer greatly increased reliability against hard drive failure, as well as the ability to significantly increase speed.
 The result is a fast and affordable solution (note that I did not say cheap, but buying this much storage in solid-state drives would be extremely costly).
-I personally use a Pegasus R6 with my Mac.
-The R6 is the six-drive RAID enclosure, and is perfect for most photography use.
 I recommend setting it to a RAID5 or RAID6 configuration.
 Both offer greatly increased speed compared to a single hard drive, as well as redundancy to protect against the risk of hard drive failure (any spinning hard drive has a reasonable risk of failure eventually).
 RAID5 offers protection against a single drive failure, and RAID 6 offers protection against two drives failing.

 LaCie 6Big (check the latest prices at B&H)